coderefinery/git-intro/_episodes/10-archaeology.md

 We have a separate section about this command below.

-> ## Archaeology exercise
+> ## Exercise: basic archaeology commands
 >
 > Let us explore the value of these commands in an exercise.
+Future
+> exercises do not depend on this, so it is OK if you do not complete
+> it fully.
 >
 > **In-person workshops**: We recommend that you
 > do this exercise in groups of two and discuss with your neighbors.